Kinto/kinto-http.py/README.rst

 Records can be retrieved from and saved to collections.

-A record is either:
-- A dict with the "permissions" and "data" keys.
-This is useful on creation.
+A record is a dict with the "permissions" and "data" keys.
-- An object with the "permissions" and "data" attributes.

 .. code-block:: python